mpa-github/CarSharing/README.md

 # CarSharing
 Education project to learn the basics of SQL and work with the H2 database, using Java JDBC.
+The application allows to manage car sharing companies, clients car sharing process and store all information in a data base.

 Java version "17.0.3"